PranavSriram18/genai_foundations/docs/series/moe.md

 ### 7.3 Reduced Precision & KV Cache Reduction
 Both DV3 and K2 make extensive use of reduced precision for both activations and optimizer states.
 Reduced precision is a large topic in its own right, and we'll leave a detailed treatment to a future article.
-Both models use <span class="term">Multi-Head Latent Attention (MLA)</span>, which reduces activation memory during training and KV cache footprint during inference, and is briefly discussed in the next section.
+Both models use <span class="term">Multi-Head Latent Attention (MLA)</span>, discussed briefly in the next section.

 ---